Primošten old town peninsula on the Dalmatian coast

 April–June

-Ideal conditions for sightseeing and walking through the old town, with pleasant temperatures and far fewer visitors than peak season.
+Ideal for sightseeing and walking through the old town — pleasant temperatures, far fewer visitors than in peak season.

 • Comfortable temperatures